nowells/resume/README.md

 -   Designed an automated deployment and scaling infrastructure to meet the growing demand of the APIs to PBS stations
 -   Managed and inspired a team of 6 diverse in-house developers with multiple off site contractors
 -   Guided projects through all phases of development as lead architect and developer
--   Handled budgeting, project scheduling and application & server architecture
+-   Handled budgeting, project scheduling, application and server architecture

 ### Manager of Digital Development

 2007 — Python, Django, Javascript, Backbone.js, MySQL, Xapian, Amazon EC2, Paypal Payflow Pro, GIT, SVN

--   Demonstrated leadership as technical lead; managing multiple project timelines and deliverables; working with colleagues to identify and develop solutions to operational requirements and shortcomings
+-   Managed multiple project timelines and deliverables
+-   Worked with colleagues to identify and develop solutions to operational requirements and shortcomings
 -   Negotiated with multiple companies to donate products and services to PBS resulting in recurring savings of over \$40,000 (Atlassian, ExtJS, Github, etc.)

 ### Senior Web Technologist